embercsi/ember-csi/examples/k8s_v1.13-CSI_v1.0/README.md

 $ docker push -t $MY_IP:5000/ember-csi:testing
 ```

-Then, we edit file `roles/common/files/daemon.json` and replace the IP with our own, so that docker can pull images from our insecure registry, and change the images we want to use:
+Then, we edit file `global_vars.yml` and replace the IP with our own, so that docker can pull images from our insecure registry, and change the images we want to use:

 ```
-$ sed -i "s/192.168.1.11:5000/$MY_IP:5000/" roles/common/files/daemon.json
+$ sed -i "s/192.168.1.11:5000/$MY_IP:5000/" global_vars.yml
-$ sed -i "s/embercsi\/ember-csi:master/$MY_IP:5000\/ember-csi:testing/" kubeyml/node.yml
-$ sed -i "s/embercsi\/ember-csi:master/$MY_IP:5000\/ember-csi:testing/" kubeyml/controller.yml
+$ sed -i "s/embercsi\/ember-csi:master/$MY_IP:5000\/ember-csi:testing/" global_vars.yml
 ```

-With that, we are now ready to use our own custom image when deploying Ember-CSI in this example, but since we wanted to use the 3PAR backend we have to change the configuration editing `kubeyml/controller.yml` and changing the value of the environmental vairiable `X_CSI_BACKEND_CONFIG` with our backend's configuration.
+With that, we are now ready to use our own custom image when deploying Ember-CSI in this example, but since we wanted to use the 3PAR backend we will also have to change the configuration editing `global_vars.yml` and changing the value of either `ember_lvm_config` or `ember_rbd_config` to replace one of the two backends.

 ### Deploy sysfiles secret (for adding backend specific file requirements)